 So you’ve wound up in debt and you can’t understand why?
-There are a number of reasons for Debt in Australia.
+There are a number of common reasons for debt in Australia.
 It can happen to anyone and often, all it takes is one event to knock you off financial track.
 Once your finances fall off track, it can be incredibly difficult to get them right again.

 The Australian Financial Security Authority (AFSA) is the governing body responsible for Insolvency actions in Australia.
 According to statistics released by AFSA, some of the more common reasons for Debt in Australia include: